hyperledger-archives/fabric-sdk-rest/README.md

 By default, the server operates over HTTP.
 With the supplied option `-s` or `--https`, however, HTTPS can be enabled.
 To do this, you must first generate SSL keys.
 The server will look for these keys in the directory `packages/fabric-rest/server/private`.
+The following files are required:

+- `certificate.pem`
+- `certrequest.csr`
+- `privatekey.pem`

-Create and change to this directory, then issue the following commands:
+To create these files, create and change to this directory, then issue the following commands:

 ```bash
 openssl genrsa -out privatekey.pem 1024